 Requests for Time on Blue Waters

-Innovation allocation requests may be considered at any time if there is a need for an expedited allocation to meet a deadline, such as for proposal submission; inquiries regarding these time-sensitive requests may be made directly to email@example.com.
+Allocation requests may be considered at any time between November 1, 2019 and June 20, 2020.
+Inquiries regarding these time-sensitive requests may be made directly to email@example.com.

-Only Principal Investigators who are faculty or senior staff at US research organizations are eligible to submit an Innovation allocation proposal.
+Only Principal Investigators who are faculty or senior staff at US research and development organizations, or who are employees or funded by US intelligence entities are eligible to submit an allocation proposal.
 The proposals can, however, include co-PIs and collaborators from other institutions.

 A project proposal should contain the following:

-- Name(s) of PI and Co-PIs and if applicable, name(s) of collaborators and their institutions
+- Name(s) and contact information of PI and Co-PIs and if applicable, name(s) of collaborators and their institutions

 - Project Overview